sanchito59/Tilted-Elephant-Tap-Room/README.md

  4. Open directory contents by extracting/unzipping documents from folder.
  3. Make sure your system has `Node Package Manger (NPM)` installed.
  4. With `NPM` installed, run `npm install` .
  5. After the app files have been installed/configured, run `npm start` .
-This will launch **Tilted Elephant Tap Room** in `localhost:3000` .
+This will launch **Tilted Elephant Tap Room** on `localhost:3000` in your default browser.

 #### Clone: